Speakers

 If indicated in the application, Delaware Humanities lists the program on our website.
 Host organizations should also advertise their event in their community.
 Do not advertise your program before you receive approval and sign the presentation agreement.
 You can find tips and templates for advertising in the Speaker Host Toolkit below in Host Resources.

 In exchange for our sponsorship and promotional assistance, we expect hosts to credit Delaware Humanities in promotional materials and tell the audience that Delaware Humanities sponsored the program.
-For example, at the start of the program please say “This program is made possible by Delaware Humanities.
+For example, at the start of the program please say “This program is made possible in part by Delaware Humanities.
 Learn more at dehumanities.org.”
 Please spell out “Delaware Humanities” in all announcements.
 Use our logo on any physical or digital promotional materials you create—our logo is in the host toolkit.

 Refer to the Program Host Checklist for detailed information about preparing for and hosting your event.